 How often should you wash your hands?

-It is not useful to wash your hands 15 times a day.
-Reserve these moments of hygiene after going to the toilet, before preparing a meal or if you have been in contact with someone sick.
+There is no need to wash your hands 15 times a day.
+Reserve these moments of hygiene for after using the bathroom, before preparing a meal, or if you have been in contact with someone who is sick.

-Washing your hands too often dehydrates our skin and makes it more fragile in the face of invasions of outside germs.
+Washing our hands too often dehydrates our skin and makes it more susceptible to infection by outside germs.

-On the other hand, when we are sick, we also carry these germs in our hands.
-Whenever you cough in your hands, you should wash them before spreading the bacteria everywhere.
+However, when we are sick, we also carry these germs on our hands.
+Every time you cough into your hands, you need to wash them before you spread those germs everywhere.